 What Is Flexible Sigmoidoscopy?
 How Does It Help?

 Flexible sigmoidoscopy allows your doctor to examine the lining of the rectum and part of the colon (large intestine) by inserting a flexible tube called a sigmoidoscope.
 Roughly the thickness of your finger, the sigmoidoscope is inserted into the anus and slowly advanced into the rectum and lower colon.
-Centers for Gastroenterology provides flexible sigmoidoscopy procedures in Fort Collins, CO to help identify and diagnose ulcers, polyps, cancer, and other issues involving the rectum, colon, and bowels.
-Since 2007, our mission has been to deliver the highest quality gastrointestinal healthcare to patients of all ages in Northern Colorado.
-With offices in Fort Collins, Loveland, and Greeley, we provide many outpatient services.
+Centers for Gastroenterology provides flexible sigmoidoscopy procedures in Northern Colorado to help identify and diagnose ulcers, polyps, cancer, and other issues involving the rectum, colon, and bowels.
+For over 40 years, our mission has been to deliver the highest quality gastrointestinal healthcare to patients of all ages in Northern Colorado.
+With offices in Fort Collins, Loveland, Greeley and Steamboat Springs, we provide many outpatient services.
 Contact us today with any questions or concerns or to schedule an appointment.

 Why Do Doctors Use Flexible Sigmoidoscopy?